 Fracking Is Unlocking Huge Energy Resources

 Hydraulic fracturing or fracking, has proven to be a safe, well-tested technology that has enabled the U.S. to dramatically increase unconventional oil and natural gas production.
 Fracking has been performed in more than 1.2 million wells since 1949 with an exemplary safety record and no documented cases of contamination of drinking water.

 The EPA has affirmed repeatedly during the Clinton, Bush and Obama administrations that there have been no documented cases of contamination of drinking water from hydraulic fracturing.
-Despite a 2004 study showing no contamination and lacking evidence of any contamination, the EPA is conducting yet another study of hydraulic fracturing, which was published in 2015.
+Despite a 2004 study showing no contamination and lacking evidence of any contamination, the EPA conducted yet another study of hydraulic fracturing, which was published in 2015.
 Once again, EPA concluded that hydraulic fracturing has not led to "widespread, systemic impacts on drinking water resources."

 - Fracking has been safely used since 1947.

 - More than 1.7 million wells have been fracked in the United States.

 - More than 90% of all oil and natural gas wells are fracked.

 - Neither the EPA nor any state regulator have ever found a case of contamination of underground drinking water caused by the fracking process.

 - Before a well is fracked, several separate layers of cement and steel are installed to protect groundwater.

 - Fracking fluid is about 99.5% water and sand.
 The rest is a mixture of chemicals similar to household products found under the kitchen sink or in the garage.

 - Operators disclose the chemicals used in fracking on FracFocus.org or in accordance with state regulation.